Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 Where is the running max score (for numerical stability), is the running softmax denominator, is the running unnormalized numerator accumulator, and is the normalized output.

-The rescaling terms ensure previous results stay correct even though the max changed.
+The rescaling terms keep previous results correct even though the max changed.
 This is the mathematical trick that eliminates the need for a second pass over the full row.[2]

-The following function demonstrates the core logic of FlashAttention.
+This function captures the core logic of FlashAttention.
 It takes the Query, Key, and Value matrices along with a specified block size to load into SRAM.
 It returns the same dense attention output as a materialized reference implementation, but iterates through tiles to avoid full score and probability matrices.

 1import torch